 Shareholders' Buy-Sell Agreements

-An experienced attorney can help draft a buy-sell agreement that gives the proper consideration to protect your largest investment.
-The law firm of Bellas & Wachowski Attorneys at Law has the experience and expertise to deal with your particular question or concern.
+An experienced Chicago business lawyer can help draft a buy-sell agreement that gives the proper considerations needed to protect your largest investment.
+The Chicago business lawyers of Bellas & Wachowski Attorneys at Law have the experience and expertise to deal with your particular question or concern.
 Call Senior Partner George Bellas to discuss your unique questions.

 Bellas and Wachowski